Hiking Oʻahu's Koʻolau Summit Trail (KST) North to South

 You’ll greatly come to appreciate this if you’ve done any of the more overgrown sections prior to hiking in the south.

-In any case, Kuliʻouʻou to Hahaʻione is all very straightforward.
+In any case, Kuliʻouʻou to Hahaʻione is all fairly straightforward.

 Hahaʻione Summit

-Hahaʻione Summit is on the north side of the Pyramid Rock Loop Trail and Hahaʻione Valley.
+After just 0.4 miles (0.6 km) from Kuliʻouʻou, the KST reaches Hahaʻione Summit, which is the north side of the Pyramid Rock Loop Trail and Hahaʻione Valley.

 For the most part, this section of the summit is fairly straightforward, with the exception of a few tricky turns right before Pyramid Rock.